mexcdevelop/apidocs/source/index.html.md

 1. If `network` is not sent, will return default network in that currency.
 2. Can get `network` via endpoints `Get /api/v3/capital/config/getall`'s response params `networkList` and check whether is default network by response params`isDefault`
-3. Withdraw address only support address which added in withdrawal settings on website.

 Response:

 | Name | Description  |